awsdocs/amazon-transcribe-developer-guide/doc_source/API_GetMedicalVocabulary.md

 The request accepts the following data in JSON format\.

  ** [VocabularyName](#API_GetMedicalVocabulary_RequestSyntax) **   <a name="transcribe-GetMedicalVocabulary-request-VocabularyName"></a>
-The name of the vocabulary you are trying to get information about\.
-The value you enter for this request is case\-sensitive\.
+The name of the vocabulary that you want information about\.
+The value is case sensitive\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 200\.
 Pattern: `^[0-9a-zA-Z._-]+`